xReniar/OCR-Dataset-Generator/docs/AddDataset.md

 # Add new Dataset
 There are 2 possible types of dataset that is possible to add: `local` and `online`.
 In this tutorial suppose the name of the dataset you want to add is `custom`.
+After adding the dataset read [here](#update-pipelineyaml)

 ## Add local dataset
 If you want to add `local` dataset follow this steps: